 A good deal of my research, and that of my students, focuses on understanding violence, and assessing its risk among forensic and civil psychiatric patients, and criminal offenders.
-We are interested in learning more about the relationship between mental illness and violence, and that factors that place some people with mental illnesses at high risk for violence.
-Toward that end, studies are being conducted within samples of forensic and civil psychiatric patients that involve comprehensive pre-release assessments, as well as community follow-ups.
+We are interested in learning more about the relationship between mental disorder and violence, and that factors that place some people with mental disorder at high risk for violence.
+Toward that end, studies are being conducted within samples of criminal offenders and civil psychiatric patients that involve comprehensive pre-release assessments, as well as community follow-ups.
 The goal is to measure and understand the role that a variety of violence risk factors play in elevating persons’ risk for violence in the future.

 Another theme that cuts across research studies is ‘dynamic risk,’ or understanding which risk factors are more, or less, changeable.
 Such factors are most likely to be promising factors to focus upon in risk reduction or management efforts.